Asana/devrel-examples/javascript/pkce_oauth/README.md

 [CSRF Attacks](https://auth0.com/docs/protocols/oauth2/mitigate-csrf-attacks).

 We'll need to do some installs and imports.
 Run `npm install cookie-parser` to allow express to read cookies, and run `npm install request` for an easy-to-use package for sending requests.
+Add these two lines at the top:

 ```javascript
 const cookieParser = require('cookie-parser');
 const request = require('request');
 ```

-We'll also need to set some more constants at the top:
+We'll also need some more constants:

 ```javascript
 const clientSecret = process.env.client_secret;